 Major change refers to additional changes that present more than minimal risk to participants or significantly change the risk/benefit balance assessment.

 4. Summary of Changes

 Summary of Changes refers to the document indicating amendments, deleted or added statements and reasons for deletion or addition.

-Examples of minor and major changes
+Examples of major and minor changes